Davi0k/elite/README.md

 docker run -it --rm --mount src=$(pwd),target=/usr/src/elite/,type=bind davi0k/elite script.eli
 ```

-These commands will serve the container every file and folder contained in the current directory.
+These command will serve the container every file and folder contained in the current directory.

 ## Using the CLI
 To run a script, use the following dedicated Command-Line Interface (**CLI**) syntax: